anyc/rpibuntu/README.md

 * RPi2-specific Kodi and tvheadend packages
 * Regular packages come from [http://ports.ubuntu.com/](http://ports.ubuntu.com/)

+This repo contains:

+* create_rpibuntu.sh: a script to create and customize your own rpibuntu image
+* MD5SUMS: the MD5 hashes of the [RPiBuntu images](http://rpibuntu.kicherer.org/images/)

 See [rpibuntu.kicherer.org](http://rpibuntu.kicherer.org) for further information and image downloads.